brafdlog/caspion/README.md

     - Set this in the JSON under `outputVendors.ynab.budgetId`
   - **YNAB account ids**
     - Each account you created in YNAB has an id and we need those ids in order to match each transaction from a financial institution to the correct account in YNAB
-    - We will need these ids to setup the matching between financial account id to the corresponding ynab account id.
+    - We will need these ids to setup the matching between financial account number to the corresponding ynab account id.
-- Run the app by clicking on the `תראה לי ת׳כסף` button.
-  - Initially it will fail because it doesn't have the mapping between the account id of the financial institution and the ynab account id.
-Each time it fails, the log will print an error like: `Unhandled account number 8888`
+  - **Financial institutions account numbers**
-  - The number there is the account number in the financial institution.
+    - These are the account numbers in the banks/credit card companies you added
-  - For each of these, go to the JSON and under `outputVendors.ynab.accountNumbersToYnabAccountIds` add a mapping from the account number to the equivalent ynab account id
+- For each financial account number from a previous step, find the corresponding ynab account and add to `ynab.accountNumbersToYnabAccountIds` an entry like: `accountNumber: ynabAccountId`
 - **Click on Save to save the configuration**

 ## Google spreadsheet integration setup (optional)